Abel Tasman Track5 Days & 4 Nights

 There are a couple of places along the track where you’ll be required to cross tidal estuaries and we strongly recommend the use of water shoes (crocs, sports sandals etc) for these as there are sharp shells and small stones that can cut bare feet.

-Nelson is conveniently located very close to the local airport (8km) and from here you can take a taxi or shuttle bus into the town centre.
+Start your adventure in Nelson, a bustling town conveniently located close to the local airport (8 km).
+From here you can take a taxi or shuttle bus into the town centre.
+Enjoy the local produce in excellent restaurants and explore the beautiful surroundings that lure artists here with its sunny climate.

 This modern centrally-located hotel is situated right on the river and just a few minutes walk from Nelson’s main shopping area.
 It is locally-owned and they will look after you in an authentically kiwi way.
 There are 47 rooms, many with Maitai River, poolside or Nelson city views and private balconies.

-Here is where you begin the Abel Tasman Track, named after the Dutch explorer who actually never set foot on these shores due to an altercation with the local Maori’s.
+The Abel Tasman Track was named after the Dutch explorer who actually never set foot on these shores due to an altercation with the local Maori’s.
 This short, easy day of walking allows you to begin to absorb these scenic surroundings of lush beech forest and stunning sea views.
-Cross the Marahau river estuary on a causeway and follow the trail through open countryside and forest, with giant Karuka trees.
+Cross the Marahau river estuary on a causeway and follow the trail through open countryside and forest, with giant Karuk trees.
 Turn inland and walk through several gullies before emerging out to the sweeping sands of Anchorage Bay.

 Enjoy your evening’s accommodation as you will be staying on a boat!
-You will have your own private cabin on Aquapackers, a boat anchored in Anchorage Bay.
+You will have your own private cabin on 'Aquapackers' (shared facilities) which is the name of the boat, anchored in Anchorage Bay.

 Enjoy staying in a private cabin aboard the Aquapackers Boat, moored in Anchorage Bay.
 This is a unique experience with fabulous hosts.
 The rooms are basic but comfortable (shared bathrooms) and a delicious dinner is included.